golightlyb/transdict.py/README.md

 * the dictionary is potentially large, and you don't want to look at every key, so you don't want to convert things before you have to

-* you want a view, not a transformed copy of the dict, so that updates to one are reflected in the original
+* you want a view, not a seperate copy of the dict, so that updates to one are reflected in the original

 * you don't want to do `valuefunction(example_headers.get(keyfunction(key)))`